srj42/How-to-Play-Disc-Golf/Writing Directions in Markdown.md

 * Repeat step 5 until you are within 50 feet of the basket.

 ### 6. Puuting
-* Putting in disc gold is usually done in close proximity to the basket.
+* Putting in disc golf is usually done in close proximity to the basket.
+* This kind of shot is best done with a putter.
+* Use your throwing hand to grab your disc so that your thumb is on the top and your other fingers are touching the inside rim of the disc.
+* Stand facing the basket.
+*